Tarzan (franchise): Tarzan II (2005)

-Cancelled

-Tarzan III

-In 2004, DisneyToon Studios announced that a second sequel titled Tarzan III, that film focused on Terk and Tantor leading their homes in London with Tarzan and Jane with their son named Paxton.
-Stan Phillips is attached to direct and write the story to the film.
-In 2006, however, it was cancelled by John Lasseter for unknown reasons.

 Television

 The Legend of Tarzan

 The Legend of Tarzan is an American animated television series created by The Walt Disney Company in 2001, based on the Tarzan character created by Edgar Rice Burroughs.
-The series aired on ABC from July 13 to September 7, 2002 as part of its "Disney's One Saturday Morning" lineup.
+The series aired on ABC from July 13 to September 7, 2002, as part of its "Disney's One Saturday Morning" lineup.
 The Legend of Tarzan picks up where the 1999 feature film left off.

 Broadway musical

 Tarzan

 The original Broadway musical production of Tarzan opened in 2006, directed and designed by Bob Crowley with choreography by Meryl Tankard.
 The production ran for 35 previews and 486 performances.
 Subsequently, the show has been staged in several foreign countries and by regional theatres.

 Video games

 Disney's Tarzan

 Disney's Tarzan (also known as Tarzan Action Game) is a platform game developed by Eurocom and published by Sony Computer Entertainment for the PlayStation console in 1999.
 Konami published the game for its Japanese release.
 It was also released on the PC and Game Boy Color in 1999, and Nintendo 64 in 2000.